spdk/spdk.github.io/development.md

 The CI system will then take care of removing the -1 vote from your patch.
 It will also comment on the GitHub issue you referenced with a link to the latest failure's log.
 We will prioritize tacking down and fixing these issues based on the number of comments on each one.
-If the system is unable to match your comment to a valid GitHub issue, it will post back a comment on GerritHub letting you know it was unable to retrigger your patch.
+If the system is unable to match your comment to a valid GitHub issue, it will post back a comment on Gerrit letting you know it was unable to retrigger your patch.

 <a id="local"></a>